lauragivens/BZrookery_eDNA/README.md

 This is a workflow outlining the bioinformatic processing steps taken after sequencing is completed, making use of the command line and R.

 ## Install the following onto your machine:
 I recommend using conda to build separate conda environments for these tools.

-### Conda environment
 https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html

 ### FastQC